-• The area used for focusing is illuminated briefly in viewfinder mode.
+The AF area used for focusing is illuminated briefly in viewfinder mode.

-Fn button \rightarrow [AF area] \rightarrow Select the desired setting
+Fn button \rightarrow [] (AF area) \rightarrow Select the desired setting

-[] (Wide) The camera determines which of the nine AF areas is used in focusing within the AF area.
-If you press and hold the center of the control button, you can adjust the focus using the AF areas located in the center area. :•: (Spot) The camera uses the AF area located in the center area exclusively.
-(Local) Choose the area for which you want to activate the focus from among nine areas with the control button.
-If you press and hold the center of the control button during the shooting, you can temporarily adjust the focus using the AF areas located in the center area.
+[] (Wide) The camera determines which of the nine AF areas is used in focusing. :::: (Spot) The camera uses the AF area located in the center area exclusively.
+(Local) Choose the area for which you want to activate the focus from among nine AF areas with the controller.
+To select the AF areas located in the center area, press the AF button.

-- · When the exposure mode is set to AUTO or Scene Selection, [AF area] is fixed to - [] (Wide) and you cannot select the other settings. - The AF area may not be illuminated during continuous shooting or when the shutter button is pressed all the way down without pause. - The green frames that are displayed when the focus has been confirmed indicate the area used for focusing.
-They do not indicate the size of the area.
-The AF area and the frames may not be located on the same position.
-This is not a malfunction.
+- When the exposure mode is set to AUTO or Scene Selection, or the Smile Shutter is activated, [AF area] is fixed to [] (Wide) and you cannot select the other settings. - The AF area may not be illuminated during continuous shooting or when the shutter button is pressed all the way down without pause.